इदं पुरे चित्तमचारि चारिकं, येनिच्छकं यत्थकामं यथासुखं।

 Anapana Courses

-Please click on the links below to download audio files of mini-anapana meditation in various languages:
+Please click on the link below to download and stream audio files of Mini-Anapana meditation in various languages:

 - This is to be played in a quiet hall or room suitable for meditation.